bohaz/Awesome-books/README.md

 # 📖 [Awesome-books] <a name="about-project"></a>

-**[Awesome-books]** Is a personal portfolio made made from scratch using Html, Css and Flexbox.
+**[Awesome-books]** Is a personal project made from scratch using Html, Css and JavaScript.
+There are 2 objects in this project: Understand different ways to create objects in JavaScript and Create and access properties and methods of JavaScript objects.

 ## 🛠 Built With <a name="built-with"></a>

-HTML5, CSS3, Flexbox, Git and Github
+HTML5, CSS3, JavaScript, Git and Github

 ### Tech Stack <a name="tech-stack"></a>